In Thing 13 you will watch a video and reflect on your awareness of your impact on others. This video is also a resource used in Thing 12.

 - What impact did your behaviour or actions have on others?

-In 200 words, reflect on the questions above.
+In a minimum of 200 words, reflect on the questions above.

 You can provide the statement on the open badge application form or provide a link to your own *blog/portfolio.
 You may find it helpful to look at Recording Your Learning and Reflecting on Leadership.